 The Company invests in pilots, demonstrations and assessments to research and develop new measures, solutions and programs that can be offered to customers to further energy efficiency benefits to customers.
 The Company continues to test new measures and solutions that were proposed in the 2019 and has proposed additional demonstrations for the 2020 plan year.
-The Company in 2019, as part of its commitment to innovation, has a new dedicated team called Customer Energy Management Growth team, that oversees all innovation for energy efficiency.
-This new team will accelerate the process of deploying and implementing pilots' demonstrations and assessments for the Company.
+The Company in 2019, as part of its commitment to innovation, has a new dedicated team called the Customer Energy Management Growth team, that oversees all innovation for energy efficiency.
+This new team will accelerate the process of deploying and implementing pilots, demonstrations and assessments for the Company.

-The Company has a process by which it tests new ideas that follows a three-stage process.
+The Company has a process by which it tests new ideas, as pilots, demonstrations and assessment, that follows a three-stage process.
 In the first stage a concept idea is researched and savings potential, scalability, customer value and preliminary benefit costs analysis is conducted to determine if the idea is viable to move forward.
 The next stage the idea is developed and designed along with evaluation team for implementation.
 The final stage the idea is deployed at customer sites, if applicable, or launched in the market and evaluated for impact and process.
-If the pilot demonstration or assessment is successful for customer benefits, energy savings, and is viable under least cost procurement framework, the idea is then further developed using input from evaluation learnings, for launch as part of an existing program or launched as a new program for customers.
+If the pilot demonstration or assessment is successful for customer benefits, energy savings, and is viable under least cost procurement framework, the idea is then further developed using input from evaluation learnings, for launch, as part of an existing program or launched as a new program for customers.

-Based on the above stated process, pilots' demonstrations and assessments in a plan year may be modified, expanded or may be discontinued after the various stages to better align with customer value, learnings from the market place and for maximizing benefits.
+Based on the above stated process, pilots, demonstrations and assessments in a plan year may be modified, expanded or may be discontinued after various stages to better align with customer values, learnings from the market place and for maximizing benefits.
+The Company also has a pipeline of ideas it continues to research and develop as emerging opportunities for pilots, demonstrations and assessments.
+Some example of these ideas include, Lighting as a Service, Energy as a Service and Window Shades.
+The company will continue to explore these ideas as they evolve in the market place.

-The evaluation pathway for demonstrations, assessments and pilots is based on each demonstration, assessment, or pilot's scale, budget, scope, and the availability of external data.
-The EM&V team is involved in the pilot, demonstration, and assessment design process at the concept stage.
+The evaluation pathway for pilots, demonstrations and assessments is based on each pilot, demonstration or assessment's scale, budget, scope, and the availability of external data.
+The EM&V team is involved in the pilot, demonstration, and assessment design process beginning at the concept stage.
 This ensures design and data collection are suitable to allow for effective evaluation of the pilot, demonstration, or assessment.
 The EM&V team will provide guidance on determining the appropriate level of evaluation for each pilot, demonstration, and assessment.

-The Narragansett Electric Company

-d/b/a National Grid

-Docket No. XXXX
+The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 3 of 29

-Attachment 8

-Page 3 of 25